SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 4.1 AI model training

 AI models require large computational power to train and validate the models built.
 To ensure the accuracy of these models, large data sets must be used along with many epochs.
 The estimation for the consumption of these models can be done with several programs created such as carbontracker (Anthony et al., 2020).
-The code create enables integration into the user’s code and will output total consumption.
+The code created enables integration into the user’s code and will output total consumption.
 The output shown in Figure 14 is the estimated emissions related to training my AI model.
-However low the emission seem, the model was re trained many times and was a simplified proof of concept model compared to what would need to built for industry applications.
+However low the emission seem, the model was re-trained many times and was a simplified proof of concept model compared to what would need to be built for industry applications.

 <p align="center">
   <img src="/Images/CNN_emissions.png" width="400" height="auto"/>